instructlab/instructlab/docs/gpu-acceleration.md

 ## Training

-`lab train`  also experimentally supports GPU acceleration on Linux, assuming a working setup as detailed above.
+`lab train`  also experimentally supports GPU acceleration on Linux.
+Details of a working set up is included above.
 Training is memory-intensive and requires a modern GPU to work well; about 17 GiB of GPU memory or more is recommended.
 Nvidia CUDA is able to use shared host memory if GPU memory is not sufficient, but that comes with a performance penalty.
 AMD ROCm requires all data in GPU memory.

 It has been successfully tested on: